 - A. General Principles.
 Merit Awards are established pursuant to and governed by the TT Collective Bargaining Agreement (CBA).
 Procedures and timelines for determining Merit Awards for any given year shall be conducted in accordance with guidelines issued by the Office of the Provost.
+The Merit Award pool at the Trumbull Campus will be divided according to the following guidelines: 50% for Teaching, 30% for Research/Creative Activities, and 20% for Service.

 - B. Trumbull Campus Merit Procedures.

-- 1. Summary Sheets.
+- Summary Sheets.
 Faculty should prepare a summary of their activities, by category, and for the time period, as stipulated in the TT CBA.
 These activities should be listed in the categories of (1) Teaching; (2) Research/Creative Activities; and (3) Service.
 These three categories are divided into subcategories in order to organize the presentation of information by Faculty and to facilitate evaluation by the Faculty members and Campus Dean.
 The entire summary file should be no longer than eight pages and must be turned in to the appropriate location by the time and date designated by the Trumbull FC Chair.
 The subcategories are the following:

 - a.
 Teaching

 - Teaching

 - b.
 Research/Creative Activities

 - Publications and/or Creative Activities

 - Professional Contributions

 - Research Presentations

 - c.
 Service

 - University Citizenship/Service